ignaciourbina/ps-generator/README.md

 Replace `N` with the desired week number.

----

-### 7. Project status & testing

-Two full problem sets are currently published:

-- **Problem Set 1** – 14 questions on introductory probability.
-- **Problem Set 2** – 21 questions covering the basics of inference.

-Problem Set 3 contains a draft blueprint and validation helpers.
-Once its web quiz is ready you can run the same extraction step to produce `question_bank.json`.
+## 4 · Development

-Run the test suite to confirm the question banks load correctly:
+Run the unit tests whenever question banks change:

 ```bash
 pytest -q
 ```

-HTML files can be checked with `tidy` and formatted with `prettier`.
+HTML can be validated with `tidy` and formatted with `prettier` if available.

+## 5 · Roadmap

+`Refactor_Roadmap.md` describes the planned evolution of the project.
+Upcoming milestones include loading question banks at runtime, generating LaTeX PDFs from Jinja templates, and improving accessibility across the web apps.